shizhMSFT/notaryproject/specs/plugin-extensibility.md

 1. Append any user provided metadata and Notary metadata as descriptor annotations.
 1. Determine if the registered key uses a plugin
 1. Execute the plugin with `get-plugin-metadata` command
-    1. If plugin supports capability `SIGNATURE_ENVELOPE_GENERATOR`
-        1. Execute the plugin with `generate-envelope` command.
-Set `request.keyId` and the optional `request.pluginConfig` to corresponding values associated with signing key `keyName` in `config.json`.
-Set `request.payload` to base64 encoded descriptor, `request.payloadType` to `application/vnd.oci.descriptor.v1+json` and `request.signatureEnvelopeType` to a pre-defined type (default to `application/vnd.cncf.notary.v2.jws.v1`).
-        1. `response.signatureEnvelope` contains the base64 encoded signature envelope, value of `response.signatureEnvelopeType` MUST match `request.signatureEnvelopeType`.
-        1. Validate the generated signature, return an error if of the checks fails.
-           1. Check if `response.signatureEnvelopeType` is a supported envelope type and `response.signatureEnvelope`'s format matches `response.signatureEnvelopeType`.
-           1. Check if the signing algorithm in the signature envelope is one of [supported signing algorithms](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#algorithm-selection).
-           1. Check that the [`subject` descriptor](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#supported-signature-envelopes) in JWSPayload in `response.signatureEnvelope` matches `request.payload`.
-Plugins MAY append additional annotations but MUST NOT replace/override existing descriptor attributes and annotations.
-           1. Check that `response.signatureEnvelope` can be verified using the public key and signing algorithm specified in the signing certificate, which is embedded as part of certificate chain in `response.signatureEnvelope` .
-This step does not include certificate chain validation (certificate chain leads to a trusted root configure in Notation), or revocation check.
-           1. Check that the certificate chain in `response.signatureEnvelope` confirm to [Certificate Requirements].
-        1. Generate a signature manifest for the given signature envelope, and append `response.annotations` to manifest annotations.
-    1. Else if plugin supports capability `SIGNATURE_GENERATOR` *(covered in previous section)*
-    1. Return an error
     1. If plugin supports capability `SIGNATURE_GENERATOR.ENVELOPE`
         1. Execute the plugin with `generate-envelope` command.
 Set `request.keyId` and the optional `request.pluginConfig` to corresponding values associated with signing key `keyName` in `config.json`.
 Set `request.payload` to base64 encoded [Notary v2 Payload](../signature-specification.md#payload), `request.payloadType` to `application/vnd.cncf.notary.payload.v1+json` and `request.signatureEnvelopeType` to a pre-defined type (`application/vnd.cncf.notary.v2.jws.v1` for JWS).
         2. `response.signatureEnvelope` contains the base64 encoded signature envelope, value of `response.signatureEnvelopeType` MUST match `request.signatureEnvelopeType`.